M0h3eN/bndf/README.md

 - Currently, BNDF only supports MAT files.
 I am working on adding commonly used file format like, [Nwb](https://www.nwb.org), [Nix](https://nixio.readthedocs.io/en/latest/getting_started.html), and [Nio](https://neo.readthedocs.io/en/stable/).
 - The functionality of BNDF schema, or generally its parser is limited.
-Since most of the file formats which is commonly used in the neuroscience community are somehow based on the HDF5 file format,  I decided to create a general parser based on the HDF5 file format for converting commonly used file format into a more distributed friendly structure.
+Since most of the file formats which is commonly used in the neuroscience community are somehow based on the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file format,  I decided to create a general parser based on the HDF5 file format for converting commonly used file format into a more distributed friendly structure.
 - From the processing perspective, BNDF currently has only distributed spike sorter module.
 Various extensions should be considered here, like:
   1. The Spike sorter module needs to be improved, and generalized in a way that it could handle more up-to-date and complex spike sorting algorithms.
   2. Different distributed processing algorithms should be added to BNDF.
 - Currently, the usage of BNDF is restricted to a spark-submit job which is not trivial from the user's point of view.
 Several considerations may apply for ease of use in future works, for example:
   1. Creation of a shell-based application for interacting easily with BNDF.
-  2. Creation of a web-based application to access BNDF core functionality even more easilly.
+  2. Creation of a web-based application to access BNDF core functionality even more easily.

 ## Documentation